kelvinkip/Project-About-Me/readme.md

 ## How To Access Our Site

-it's just simple how to access our site, all you need to have is just internet connection, a browser and you are good to go. access our site and click that order button and we wil be on our door step.
+it's just simple how to access our site, all you need to have is just internet connection, a browser and you are good to go. access my site and know more bout me and projects i have done.

 ## Technolgy used